grmreyes/NetflixClone/README.md

 * Featured movie playback in background
 * Preview playback and more information on hover

-*Using a combination of Javascript and CSS, the movie thumbnails expand, play a preview, and show further information about the movie when moused over by the user.*
+*Using a combination of Javascript and CSS, the movie thumbnails expand, play a preview, and show further information about the movie when moused over by the user.
+This is accomplished by using CSS to enlarge the thumbnail and show the movie's information (runtime, mpaa rating, and genres) while javascript handles the playback, stopping, and muting of the background movie video.*

 ![Hover Playback](https://github.com/grmreyes/nicflix/blob/main/app/assets/images/hover-small.gif)